Return

 • We want to find Jesus, but get the wrong directions to find him.

-• We come up to Jesus, but other people are trying to distract us away (label them greed, selfishness, doubt)
+• We come up to Jesus, but other people are trying to "block" us away (label them greed, selfishness, doubt)

 • We claim to want to follow Jesus, but give up when it gets hard.
 (You can do these as SKITS too).